Tyson Beckford: Career

 Beckford was named "Man of the Year" in 1995 by cable television music channel VH1 and one of the "50 Most Beautiful People in the World" by People magazine.
 He is represented by Soul Artist Management in New York City and D'management Group in Milan.
 He was ranked at number 38 on VH1's 40 Hottest Hotties of the '90s.

 In 2003, he appeared on the ABC network's celebrity reality game show I'm a Celebrity...
 Get Me Out of Here!.
 In September 2008, he supported the National RESPECT!
 Campaign against domestic violence, recording a voice message for the Giverespect.org Web site, speaking about the importance of respect for others.

 Beckford co-hosted the modeling contest Make Me a Supermodel on the television channel Bravo with fellow supermodel Niki Taylor.
 The show chose Nicole Trunfio to join Beckford as a mentor to the model contestants for the show's second season.
 Other judges included designer Catherine Malandrino, model Jenny Shimizu, photographer Perou, and model scout Marlon.

 Beckford judged and mentored the contestants of the first few episodes of the Australian version of Make Me a Supermodel with model and former Miss Universe Jennifer Hawkins.
 In 2012, he participated in Fox's dating game show The Choice.

 He was one of the judges on the British version of America's Next Top Model.

 Personal life

 On June 6, 2005, Beckford was injured during a vehicle accident in Secaucus, New Jersey, in which his 2004 Dodge Ram SRT-10 struck a utility pole and caught fire.
 He was taken to the Jersey City Medical Center and hospitalized for head trauma and cuts.
-During an interview on The Oprah Winfrey Show, Tyson claimed the accident had a profound effect on his spirituality.
+During an interview on The Oprah Winfrey Show, Beckford claimed the accident had a profound effect on his spirituality.

 Beckford has been a resident of the New Jersey communities of Edgewater and West New York.

 Beckford has a son (born 1998) from a relationship with stylist April Roomet, who appears on the E!
 Television program Candy Girls.
 Beckford is an ambassador for the nonprofit Kick 4 Life, an organization that uses the power of soccer to engage vulnerable youth in holistic care and support in Lesotho.